 For the fruit compote, put the apples, pears, plums and pomegranate seeds into a Ziploc bag and drizzle with Triple Sec.

 Seal the bag and give it a good shake, then put it in the dishwasher with the custard.

 Cook on the hottest setting your dishwasher has (usually the intensive pots and pans setting) for a little over an hour (you may need to stop the cycle early).

 When the cycle finishes, take the custard and compote out the dishwasher.
 Leaving the custard in the jam jar, top each with the fruit compote and serve.

 Have you ever cooked in your dishwasher?
 Will you try these recipes?

-Let us know how you go in the comments below, or join our conversation on Can you cook salmon in your dishwasher at CHOICE Community.
+Let us know how you go in the comments below.

 Got a dinner party coming up but don't have a dishwasher to cook it in? our Dishwasher buying guide will tell you what to look for.